brikis98/yevgeniy-brikman-homepage/_posts/2026-01-14-gen-ai-snake-eating-its-own-tail.md

 ## The GenAI model is broken

 There are countless other examples where GenAI is benefiting from content, while giving nothing back to the content
-creators: e.g., artists, musicians, designers, filmmakers, copywriters, and so on.
-At its root, the GenAI model is
+creators: e.g., art, music, design, movies, copywriting, and so on.
+At its root, the GenAI model is broken:
-broken:

 1. **Create.** Someone creates valuable content.
 2. **Extract.** A GenAI bot crawls the web, exacting all the valuable content.